 - In Neverwinter Nights 2, your character is given control of a militia unit.
 If you want you can set the recruitment policy to 'give criminals amnesty if they'll join up', which results in more troops but worse discipline.

 - Appears in Dragon Age: Origins with the Grey Wardens' Right of Conscription.
 In fact, Duncan (the current Warden Commander of Ferelden) and Daveth (one of the Warden recruits) were both recruited this way, to escape being executed for murder and thievery, respectively.
-Can also be the backstory of the player character.
+Can also be the backstory of the player character: for example, the City Elf story usually starts with them killing the heir of the Arl of Denerim, along with most of his household guard, for kidnapping and attempting to gang-rape several women at their wedding (including the Player Character herself if female).

-- Can also be invoked by the player character to recruit Teryn Loghain instead of executing him, as well as Nathaniel Howe (who tries to kill the PC to avenge his father) and Anders (an apostate) in Dragon Age: Origins – Awakening.
+- Can also be invoked by the player character to recruit Teryn Loghain instead of executing him, as well as Nathaniel Howe (who tries to kill the PC to avenge his father) and Anders (an apostate mage) in Dragon Age: Origins – Awakening.

 - In Dragon Age: Inquisition, the real Blackwall conscripted Thom Rainier this way after he and his men assassinated a noble family.
-Blackwall was killed by Darkspawn while he and Thom were gathering the blood needed for Tom's Joining.
+Blackwall was killed by Darkspawn while he and Thom were gathering the blood needed for Thom's Joining.
 Thom, feeling guilty about his past crimes and inspired by Blackwall, and not knowing that he had proof of his conscription, took up the Warden's name.